mdref/mdref-pq/pq/Result/map.md

   The the column indices/names used to index the map.
 * Optional mixed $vals = NULL
   The column indices/names which should build up the leaf entry of the map.
+* Optional int $fetch_type
+  The type the return value should have, see pq\Result::FETCH_* constants, defaults to pq\Result::$fetchType.

 ## Returns:

-* array, the mapped columns.
+* array|object, the mapped columns.

 ## Throws: